Sanix-Darker/EndAnglephoneCrisis/README.md

 - Just follow steps on this demo video : [DEMO/TUTO](https://www.loom.com/share/b13885813c7146cf96c506414e7b9501)

-- Then launch the application with `python main.py`.
+- Then launch the application with `python -m app.main`.

 - No need to install a requirement library.